NUMBER OF VOTES

 I’m going to be in the Arctic wilderness with no internet.
 Can I submit my video early?

-You will only be able to submit your video to this site while submissions are open February 1st-15th, but if you’re unable to do that and can’t get a friend to help you out, there’s always a place for more philanthropic videos on YouTube.
+You will only be able to submit your video to this site while submissions are open from January 30th to February 13th, but if you’re unable to do that and can’t get a friend to help you out, there’s always a place for more philanthropic videos on YouTube.
 It won’t count as a P4A submission, but it will still be doing good in the world!

 I don’t have a DSLR/I’ve never made a video before/I don’t want to show my face on the internet.